Infidelity by D.I. Jolly

 “The doctor said I need to slow down on the penis pills or it’s not just my load I’ll blow all over her face.”

-He laughed again, while the combination alcohol, oysters and mental imaginary made Frank’s stomach do a backflip as he muttered.
+He laughed again, while the combination alcohol, oysters and mental imaginary made Frank’s stomach do a backflip and he muttered.

 “Fucking hell John.”